 1. Describe your exam preparation planning and provide an example of how you approached one of the different papers (or skills).
-For example: speaking, listening, etc.

-2. Developing students' confidence: Describe a particular activity or task that worked for you and your learners.
+For example: speaking, listening, etc. 2. particular activity or task that worked for you and your learners.
 Mention level, number of students, objective(s) and achieved target(s).

 3. Think about the skill that is/was the biggest challenge for your students: how did you address it?
 Include I-2 suggestions from your experience.

-4. Name your favourite Cambridge materials or resources to support exam preparation this school year and explain why they worked well.
+4. Name your favourite materials or resources for exam preparation this school year and explain why they worked well.
 Please mention at least three but no more than five and include the links.

+-

+-

+-

+-

+-

-5. Describe the steps you take to decide if a student is ready to take the exam.
+5. Explain the process you follow to determine which exam each student is best prepared to take.
 6. Talk about the communication with families: how do you get them to support their sons and daughters in the exam preparation journey?
 Provide one specific example that has been really successful.

-7. Building confidence also includes acknowledging and celebrating progress.
+/. and celebrating progress.
 Think about your approach to feedback.
 What do you like about your usual way of giving feedback?
 What would you like to improve and why?
 8. Think about your group of learners and how you make them feel they all have a place.
 How have you taken/would you take learners' special conditions into account?
 For example, dyslexia, quick finishers, talkative students.

-9. Talking to learners about what to expect the day of the exam is key to ensuring confidence and avoiding bad surprises.
-Describe the week before their exam day and how you support them to feel ready.

-10. Describe your ideal way of celebrating the arrival of results.
-Include your learners and their families, school colleagues and special guests.
+avoiding bad surprises.
+Describe the week before the exam day and how you support them to feel ready. - - Describe your ideal way of celebrating the arrival of results.
+Include your learners and their families, school colleagues and special guests. arrival of results.
+Include your learners and their arrival of results.
+Include your learners and their